panoply/esthetic/docs/src/rules/global/endNewline.md

   - true
 ---

+::: grid col-9 p-100

 # End Newline

 Whether or not files should end with an empty newline.

-::: note

-If you are using Æsthetic within a text editor and this rule is undefined or omitted then your text editor settings will be used, in vscode that is `*.endWithNewline` where `*` is a language name.
-If an `.editorconfig` file is found present in root, those rules will be applied in **precedence** over your text editor settings.

-:::

-# Rule Options

 This is a global rule definition and will be used for all languages.
 The **Recommended** option to use is `true` which will insert a newline at the end of documents.

+:::

+---

 <!--